g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 ## Step 3: Setup 3rdparty dependencies.
-One of the features of pants is it can handle management of all your third party dependencies.
+One of the features of Pants is that it can manage all of your third party dependencies.
 This allows you to enforce consistent third party dependency versions across all of your applications.
-The biggest advantage though is it can build all third party dependencies into standalone pex files (python executable) which can be used to easily deploy your code in a consistent way to production.
+The biggest advantage, though is it can build all third party dependencies into standalone pex files (python executable) which can be used to easily deploy your code in a consistent way to production.

 Pants is incredibly flexible with how you configure your repo but in our case we are going to create a subdirectory called `3rdparty` where we will keep a list of all our requirements.
 We will then create another directory called `src` where we will keep our application code.
 In each of these folders we will create BUILD files which provide targets for Pants to use when building your project.

 Create the following files with the contents indicated.